Preventing cottage break-ins

-Break-ins are on the rise in a number of cottage communities throughout Ontario and across the country.
+Break-ins are on the rise in a number of cottage communities across Canada and in the United States.

 Modern Cottages Attract Thieves

-As lakefront living has evolved from being simple and rustic to grand and extravagant, cottages and their contents have become more upscale and criminals are taking notice.
+As lakefront living has evolved from being simple and rustic to grand and extravagant, cottages and their contents have become more upscale.
+Unfortunately, criminals are taking notice.

 Today’s lakeside sheds harbour ATVs, personal water craft and top-of-the-line fishing gear.